Search & DNA Assistance

 Searching for one's birth family is a personal and important life event that is unique to each individual.
-Adoption Network Cleveland: The Ohio Family Connection is an experienced, trusted, reliable search resource for adult adoptees, birthparents, birth siblings, and others who are interested in searching for their relative(s).
+Adoption Network Cleveland: The Ohio Family Connection is an experienced, trusted, reliable search resource for adult adoptees, birth parents and siblings, those with DNA discoveries (including misattributed parentage and individuals who are donor conceived), and others who are interested in searching for their relative(s).
 The wrap-around support provided by our knowledgeable staff, and the breadth of resources available, round out our unique and holistic approach.

 "Armed with the information and direction provided, I felt inspired and motivated, and appreciate the encouragement and support along the way." - an adoptee